 - 4. Check for holes in nets, assure that nets are clean and free of debris and organic matter and have been decontaminated (RD[09]) since last use. - 5.
 Have ice or ice packs frozen and ready for cooler. - 6.
-Check that all equipment is in good condition and all batteries are charged. - 7.
+Fill 1 L HDPE bottles (or 4 L HDPE jug) with 95% ethanol.
+Cap tightly.
+Clearly label bottle (suggest using Globally Harmonized System (GHS) labels) and transport to the field following EHS guidelines. - 7.
+Check that all equipment is in good condition and all batteries are charged. - 8.
 Enter general aquatic field metadata (RD[06]) and Secchi and depth profile (RD[07]) in their respective mobile applications once per day upon every field visit.
 If other protocols are done in the same day, one record for field metadata and one record for Secchi and depth profile are sufficient.